Min(d)ing the President: A text analytic approach to measuring tax news: Identified policy topics

 \subsection{Tax prevalence predictability}

 In this section we investigate how well the tax prevalence measures predict future tax changes.
 We initially estimate predictive regressions of various tax change series on our tax prevalence measures, assessing the strength of the correlation between tax changes and the lags of our measures by $F$-tests for the non-significance of the measures in the predictive regressions.
-We find that the prevalence measure obtained from the first-stage unsupervised LDA (i.e. the general tax topic) is not a powerful predictor for any tax change measure considered.
+We find that the general tax prevalence measure obtained from the first-stage unsupervised LDA is not a powerful predictor for any tax change measure considered.
 However, the second-step prevalence measures -- capturing tax cuts and hikes -- are strong predictors of future tax changes (regardless of how they are measured), with $F$-statistics well above the cut-off.
 The superior predictive power of the second-step measures is also reflected in the much higher partial $R^2$ statistics.
 Details of this analysis can be found in Appendix \ref{sec:pred_app}.

-To study (non-)predictive relationships in more detail but also to investigate to what extent our tax topics are driven by other factors such as macroeconomic conditions, we proceed with Granger causality tests.
-We are interested in whether our prevalence measures have (joint) predictive power for various tax measures.
-Furthermore, we also investigate Granger causality the other way around, as this provides us with some understanding of the endogeneity of the tax prevalence series, which may pick up information about future government spending or other public polices affecting the federal budget.
+To study (non-)predictive relationships in more detail, as well as to investigate the (conditional) exogeneity of our tax topics and to what extent they are driven by other factors such as macroeconomic conditions, we carry out Granger causality tests.
+We investigate contemporaneous correlations in Appendix A.1.